buraglio/trakt-media-list-filter/README.md

-# Trakt List greater and filter
+# Trakt List creator and filter

 This can be used with the trakt API to create lists of things based on filters.

 ## Usage

 Create a config.json file that looks like this:

 ```
 {